Examples in the entropy theory of countable group actions: Preliminaries

 \begin{conj}[Gottschalk's Surjunctivity Conjecture] Suppose $A$ is a finite set (called an alphabet), $\Ga$ a countable group and $\phi:A^\Ga \to A^\Ga$ a continuous $\Ga$-equivariant map.
 If $\phi$ is injective then it must be surjective. \end{conj}

 It was this conjecture that inspired Gromov to invent sofic groups (although the name `sofic', derived from the Hebrew word for finite, was coined by Benjy Weiss \cite{weiss-2000}).
-He proved that the Conjecture for all sofic groups.
+Gromov proved the conjecture holds for all sofic groups.
 A new proof, obtained by D. Kerr and H. Li \cite{kerr-li-variational} goes as follows: assuming $\phi$ is injective,

 However, if $\phi$ is not surjective then $h_\Sigma(\Ga \cc \phi(A^\Ga)) < \log |A|$ (because the image $\phi(A^\Ga)$ has trivial intersection with some finite cylinder set).
 This implies the Conjecture.